Formal Relationships Between Geometrical and Classical Models for Concurrency: Traditional models for concurrency

 \subsection{Asynchronous automata}

 Asynchronous automata are a nice generalization of both transition systems and Mazurkiewicz traces, and have influenced a lot of other models for concurrency, such as transition systems with independence (or asynchronous transition systems).
 They have been independently introduced in \cite{MWSConcurrent} and \cite{MABCategories}.
 The idea is to decorate transition systems with an \emph{independence} relation between actions that will allow us to distinguish between true-concurrency and mutual exclusion (or non-determinism) of two actions.
+For example, the two last transition systems of Example~\ref{ex:lts} do not allow us to distinguish between processes which are arguably different from the concurrency point of view.
 We actually use a slight modification for our purposes, due to \cite{MDRMSPetri}, called \emph{automaton with concurrency relations}: